shivannis/xandr-docs-public/xandr-docs/articles/monetize/getting-started-with-roles.md

 ---
 title: Getting Started with Roles
-Description: The article provides guidance on initiating roles. ms.date: 10/28/2023
+description: The article provides guidance on initiating roles. ms.date: 10/28/2023
 ---

 # Getting started with roles